-If your loved one died unexpectedly due to another party’s negligence, you might be facing financial and emotional devastation.
-No legal action or jury verdict will bring your loved one back.
-But a financial settlement will accomplish two important goals.
-It will provide financial security for you and your family, to help protect your future.
-And it will send a clear message to the at-fault party that will their negligence will not go unpunished.
+If your loved one passed away unexpectedly due to another party’s negligence, you might be facing many challenges.
+No legal action or jury verdict will bring your loved one back, but seeking a settlement can offer security for you and your family.

-Unfortunately, pursuing fair financial compensation can present a challenge.
-Having a wrongful death lawyer in Hilliard, OH on your side means you will have an advocate fighting for you and your legal rights.
-Your lawyer can handle the process of negotiating with the insurance company, leaving you free to spend time with your loved ones during this incredibly difficult time.
+Unfortunately, pursuing fair financial compensation can be complicated.
+A wrongful death lawyer serving Hilliard will be an advocate fighting for you and your legal rights.
+Bressman Law can handle the process of negotiating with the insurance company, leaving you free to be with your loved ones during this time.

 Can I Seek Compensation for a Loved One’s Wrongful Death?

-If the negligence of another caused your loved one’s accidental death, you can — and should — pursue legal action.
-Seeking a fair financial settlement will help to ensure that you and your family can keep a roof over your heads and pay the bills that your deceased loved one may have handled prior to death.
+If the negligence of another caused your loved one’s accidental death, you can – and should – ursue legal action.
+Seeking a fair financial settlement will help to ensure that you and your family can keep a roof over your heads and pay the bills that your deceased loved one may have handled prior to their passing.

 While you may be entitled to this compensation, the at-fault party’s insurance company will not respect your financial woes or grief as it attempts to minimize the amount it must pay you.
-Trust your case to a wrongful death lawyer who will protect you from the emotional toll of the negotiation process and fight for the best possible outcome in your case.
+One of our wrongful death lawyers will protect you from the toll of the negotiation process and fight for the best possible outcome in your Hilliard case.

 For a free legal consultation with a wrongful death lawyer serving Hilliard, call (614) 538-1116